-Hiking Yoga is led by our expert yoga teacher Natalie Cummings who will keep you moving while you explore trails, hills, and distance for a great class that will stretch, strengthen and re-focus you on the trails.
+Hiking Yoga is led by Natalie Cummings, she will keep you moving while you explore trails, hills, and distance for a great class that will stretch, strengthen and re-focus you on the trails.
 You will set a brisk pace towards beautiful park vistas with yoga intervals suitable for all levels.
-Spend time with friends and family in a healthy way while giving back to your community! (note: we make the best of creating a hiking experience in our downriver area)
+Spend time with friends and family in a healthy way while connecting in your community! (note: we make the best of creating a hiking experience in our downriver area)

 Mats are provided.
 Only bring water, wear comfortable tennis shoes and dress in layers for changes in weather.

 1.5 hour hike | Approximately 2 miles| 4 yoga stops

 1.Where do I park?
 On the street near Elizabeth Perk to allow ample parking for their customers while we are in the park.
 2. What do I need to bring and wear?

 We provide the mats for you so you do not need to bring one.
 My favorite joke about them is that they are designed for squirrels!
 You will get it once you see.

 Wear running or walking shoes (no open toed shoes please) and comfortable workout clothes

 Bring layers if weather is cooler in the morning or at dusk.

 Bring sunscreen if you have sensitive skin, a hat and sunglasses if you prefer.